feature-hub/feature-hub/README.md

 ### Integrating the Feature Hub

-The core package of the Feature Hub provides the following two major building
+The `@feature-hub/core` package provides the following two major building
 blocks:

 - The `FeatureServiceRegistry`: A class for providing Feature Services to